tfager/tfager.github.io/index.md

 [Raspi-remote](https://github.com/tfager/raspi-remote) - Ansible scripts to set up a Raspberry Pi for various home automation things

+## MIDI-macro

+[MIDI-macro](/midimacro/) - A golang tool to use a MIDI keyboard/controller to control apps, like darktable image processing.

 ## Other github projects

 [Github repos](https://github.com/tfager?tab=repositories)